Five Vegetable Fermentation Mistakes You Are Making

 Weigh Your Ingredients

 Do you have trouble achieving consistency across batches of fermented vegetables?
 It’s probably because you aren’t measuring your ingredients properly.
-For fermentation, all ingredients need to be measured in mass units, like grams.
+For wild vegetable fermentation, all ingredients need to be measured in mass units, like grams.

-When we talk about fermenting vegetables, we specifically refer to a microbial process called lactic acid fermentation.
-This particular fermentation occurs when certain bacteria produce lactic acid by fermenting plant compounds for energy.
 All it takes is the addition of a precise salt concentration to vegetables, and you can turn plain old produce into flavor-rich superfoods.
-The only way we can achieve an exact salt concentration is to measure ingredients in mass units.
+We can only achieve an exact salt concentration is by measuring ingredients in mass units.

 You can read all about using weight measurements in fermentation recipes here.